IndaPlus25/task-19-arvwes/README.md

 #### Kattis Submission

-**Submit your implementation [here](https://kth.kattis.com/courses/DD1338/algdat22)**.
+**Submit your implementation [here](https://kth.kattis.com/courses/DD1338/algdat23)**.
 Please note that if you are testing varients that do not use a randomised pivot then some test cases will always fail.
+Obs - the Kattis course may not be available yet if you are attempting this task early.

 **Once you have a successful run, please copy the submission ID and put it in the [docs/submission.txt](docs/submission.txt) file.** There are no limits on the number of submissions, so you can try out your different variations of Quicksort.